 5 Things That Are Missing From Your Kitchen Design

 Homeowners typically spend a lot of time in the kitchen.
-Whether you’re cooking a meal or hosting guests, you want to devise a space that’s functional and welcoming.
+Whether you’re cooking a meal or hosting guests, you want to devise a kitchen design that’s functional and welcoming.
 If your kitchen doesn’t feel quite right, read about the things that are probably missing from your kitchen design.

 An Extra Storage Component